bengtmartensson/Infrared4Arduino/README.md

 ## Comparison with other infrared libraries
 Here we list a (subjective!) selection of generic IR libraries for Arduino, with some (very personal) comments.

-### [IRremote](https://github.com/z3t0/Arduino-IRremote) by Ken Shirriff and others.
+### [IRremote](https://github.com/Arduino-IRremote/Arduino-IRremote) by Ken Shirriff and others.
 The original, that spawned all the rest!
-Now hosted [here](https://github.com/z3t0/Arduino-IRremote/).
+Now hosted [here](https://github.com/Arduino-IRremote/Arduino-IRremote/).
-Unfortunately since several years "stale"; personally I have 3 pull requests open...
+Was "stale" for several years, presently changes daily.
-License: LGPL2.1 (although a migration to MIT has been discussed).
+License: MIT.

 ### [IRlib version 1](https://github.com/cyborg5/IRLib) and [version 2](https://github.com/cyborg5/IRLib2) by Ken Shirriff and Chris Young.
 Subjectively, this is a cleaned-up and modernized version of IRremote.